TAP OR HOVER FOR MORE INFORMATION

 Rosacea is a non-contagious disorder of the skin which causes inflammation on the face.
 The first signs are generally frequent flushing or blushing to the face.
 In later stages, the skin exhibits a permanent flush and sufferers can sometimes develop pimples in the affected areas.
 It is caused by the enlargement of the blood vessels (capillaries) closest to the surface of the skin.
 This dilation is what gives rosacea the red flushed appearance.

 This long-term skin condition results in redness, swelling, small and superficial blood vessels to become quite visible in the areas affected.
 Rosacea usually affects areas of the face such as nose, cheeks, forehead and chin.

 The cause of rosacea is unknown.
 However, there are triggers that have been identified as playing a part in its development.
 These include exposure to extreme temperatures, over-exhausting exercise, burns caused by exposure to ultraviolet light and internal factors such as stress or anxiety.

-Certain parts of diets can also trigger rosacea such as alcohol, caffeinated foods and beverages and spicy foods.
+Certain parts of diets can also trigger rosacea such as alcohol, caffeinated beverages and spicy foods.

 If left untreated, rosacea can worsen over time producing other side effects such as more redness around affected areas and rhinophyma which is the thickening and redness of the nose.